samsheffield/Unreal_Engine_Workshop/docs/week6.md

   1. A mesh edited with Modeling Tools
   2. A spawned Actor moving with a Timeline
   3. The collectable Actor and the counter increment on your First Person Character
+- The original (non-FBX) 3D file created in your DCC

 ### Tips and Reminders
 - This assignment does not need to be a cohesive environment